 The reason why I was looking for that bracelet was a lecture by a conservator of the Rijksmuseum voor Oudheden in Leiden/The Netherlands.
 This museum organizes a lot of lectures online and the one I was interested in discussed the importance of the coin treasure found in the North of the Netherlands.

 Archeologists found a large coin treasure in Wieuwerd, a very small village in Friesland (Northern Netherlands).
 It contained 37 golden pieces of jewelry from the 7th century and most of them were made from golden Roman coins.

 A goldsmith added a gold rim around a coin to use it as a pendant.
 The golden coins were minted in Istanbul (Constantinople), Ravenna (Italy), Viviers, Arles, and Marseille in France, Sevilla in Spain, and Maastricht in the South of The Netherlands.
 Gathered from all over the then-known world.

 Gold was not abundantly available in the Netherlands in the 7th century and also the mines outside Europe started to run out of gold.
 For the use of coins, they started with minting silver ones.
 And the old gold coins were used as material to make pieces of jewelry.

 They could use the coin as a start and make by melting other golden coins the golden rim to get a pendant.
 Archeologists think that this golden coin treasure was the gold stock of a goldsmith.

-Or it was the possession of a wealthy leader, who bought the loyalty of his soldiers with the golden coins or coin jewelry, gave them a way to start a valuable friendship or show off his status.
+Or it was the possession of a wealthy leader, who bought the loyalty of his soldiers with golden coins or coin jewelry, giving them a way to start a valuable friendship or show off their status.

 Pendants are not the only coin jewelry